Hypotension vs Hypertension

 - Sodium – Restricting salt intake can lower blood pressure.

-- Exercise & weight – Staying active and maintaining healthy weight promotes vascular function.
+- Exercise & weight – Staying active and maintaining a healthy weight promotes vascular function.

 - Alcohol & smoking – Limiting or avoiding use supports healthy circulation.